Bzcasper/MoneyPrinterTurbo-Extended/README.md

 ## Original Project

-This enhanced fork maintains full compatibility with the original MoneyPrinterTurbo while adding these new features.
+This fork maintains full compatibility with the original MoneyPrinterTurbo while adding new features.
 Check out the [original repository](https://github.com/harry0703/MoneyPrinterTurbo) for the base project documentation and additional features.